abhijit1998/IoT_ML_Basics/README.md

 # unknown

-The Python codes are from Bolt.
+The Python codes are from Bolt and some modifications are done by me.
 For some basic IoT & ML.